mvolkmann/MyUnixEnv/notes/Go07-CommonTasks.md

 that can be used to embed the template inside other templates.
 For example, `myTemplate := template.New("template name")`.

-To add content to a template, call the `Parse` method on it.
+To add content to a template from a string, call the `Parse` method on it.
 For example, `myTemplate, err := myTemplate.Parse(content)`.

+To add content to a template from a file, call the `ParseFiles` method on it.
+For example, `myTemplate, err := myTemplate.ParseFiles(filePath1, filePath2, ...)`.
+Reading from more than one file supports having templates that embed other templates.

 The steps to create a template and add content can be combined.
 For example,